 - support of a large number of DBMS, including MySQL, Oracle Database, Microsoft SQL, etc.;

-- flexible caching system with various types supported;
+- the flexible caching system with various types supported;

 - a bunch of embedded components for security applications, such as filters, validators, HTML output escapers, crypto algorithms, human check (Captcha) and Cross-Site Request Forgery (CSRF) elements, etc.;